Hanno R. Ellenbogen Citizenship Award: Financial part donated to Lukáš Vondráček

-Second - Madeleine Albright
+Second – Madeleine Albright

 Madeleine Albright served as the 64th Secretary of State of the United States.
 She was the first woman Secretary of State and the highest-ranking woman in the history of the US government.
 As Secretary, Albright reinforced America's alliances, advocated democracy and human rights, and promoted American trade and business abroad.
 Serving as a member of the President's Cabinet & National Security Council for 8 years, Albright was the US Permanent Representative to the UN from 1993 to 1997.
 Albright is the first Michael & Virginia Mortara Endowed Professor in the Practice of Diplomacy at the Georgetown School of Foreign Service.
-She is the Chairman of The National Democratic Institute for International Affairs and founder of the Albright Group, a global strategy firm delivering solutions and advice for businesses in a rapidly changing world.
+She is the chairman of The National Democratic Institute for International Affairs and founder of the Albright Group, a global strategy firm delivering solutions and advice for businesses in a rapidly changing world.

-Financial Part Donated to Petra Procházková
+Financial component donated to Petra Procházková

 Madeleine Albright donated financial part to Petra Procházková, a Czech journalist and humanitarian worker.
 She is best known as a war correspondent to the conflict areas of the former Soviet Union.
 Procházková studied journalism at Charles University in Prague.
 In 1989 she started work at the newspaper Lidové noviny.
 In 1992 she became Lidové Noviny's Moscow correspondent.
 Here she began covering conflict areas - Abkhazia being the first.
 During the Russian constitutional crisis of 1993 she was the only journalist that stayed in the besieged Russian White House.
 In 1994, together with fellow journalist Jaromír Štětina, Procházková founded the independent journalism agency Epicentrum dedicated to war reporting.
 In the following years she covered events in Chechnya, Abkhazia, Ossetia, Georgia, Tajikistan, Afghanistan, Nagorny Karabakh, Kurdistan, Kashmir and East Timor.

-Third - Václav Havel
+Third – Václav Havel

 Václav Havel grew up in a circle which maintained Czechoslovakia's independent culture in defiance of the Communist regime of the time.
 Excluded from higher education, he made his name in the 1960s with satirical plays which contributed to the intellectual atmosphere of the Prague Spring.
 During the normalisation period which followed the Soviet invasion he took menial jobs whilst his work was published in samizdat.
 He was one of the first three spokesmen for Charter 77, and a member of the Committee for the Defence of the Unjustly Prosecuted.
 He was sentenced to four and a half years hard labour, resulting in a breakdown in his health.
 After his release in 1983 he continued to be a leading member of the opposition movement which culminated in the Velvet Revolution of 1989.
 He was elected the first President of a free Czechoslovakia and subsequently of the Czech Republic.